Banking

 ResourcesAccounting and Taxes

-Your Ultimate End-of-Year Business Checklist
+Ultimate Small Business Finance Spring Cleaning Checklist

 If you work with an accountant or bookkeeper and use Found for your business banking needs, you can easily collaborate with your accountant, right from your Found account.
 With accountant access, your bookkeeper or accountant will be able to view and edit your account activity, categorize your expenses, and access your Schedule C form.

-Calculate your total income
+Estimate your 2024 income

 Found’s free invoicing tools help you keep tabs on your invoices, effortlessly.
 Not only can you see when your invoices are viewed or paid, you can also set up payment reminders for your clients.

 If you’ve worked with 1099 contractors, you know it’s a fantastic way to get expert help and boost productivity in your business.
-But did you also know that there are tax obligations?
+But you also know there are tax obligations.
 Hiring 1099 contractors and freelancers can take time and know-how, but is well worth the investment.
-In the same way you’re working hard to get your end-of-year finances in order, be sure to pay your freelancers.
-Make sure you’re settled up on any outstanding invoices you owe.
+It’s crucial to make sure you’re paying your freelancers throughout the year to keep those relationships strong.
+Here are some things you can do:

 Found can help you streamline and simplify contractor and freelancer payments, including generating PDFs of 1099-NEC forms for your contractors.
 With one click, you can export 1099-NECs for the prior tax year.
 All you have to do is share them with your contractor and the IRS.